AdRoll/baker/content/en/docs/Components/Inputs/SQS.md

 This input listens on multiple SQS queues for paths to S3 files.
 It can be used with SQS queues subscribed to SNS topics (with raw_message_delivery subscription) and supports arbitrary payload (plain or json).
 It never exits.
+You should configure at least one of QueuePrefixes or QueueNames parameter.
+If both are used the input will listen to all queues.

 Supported formats (MessageFormat):
  - "plain": the message payload is a plain S3 path.